panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 ## 4. The closure

 Ok, the lexical scope allows to access the variables statically of the outer scopes.
-Now, you have to make just one step until the closure!
+There's just one step until the closure!

 Let's take a look again at the `outerFunc()` and `innerFunc()` example: